 "AIGA has reiterated its longtime position that spec work is not in the interest of either designers or clients and we are now redoubling our efforts to educate, inform and inspire clients and designers alike to work respectfully, intelligently and fairly.

-Designing on spec leads to many problems for both the designer and client.
-I’ll not go into details here, because it’s all been said elsewhere.
+It’s been said before, designing on spec leads to a lot of problems for both the designer and client.

 - Don't design on spec, by Jeffrey Zeldman